OSC/openondemand.org/index.md

 * Tensorboard

 ## Organizations using or exploring OnDemand
-Below is a list of organizations that have deployed or are looking at deploying Open OnDemand.
+Below is a list of organizations that have deployed Open OnDemand.
 Please contact us via the [news list](https://lists.osu.edu/mailman/listinfo/ood-users) if your organization is not on this list and should be included!

 [We also have a page with testimonial comments from many of these organizations](Testimonials.md)